rosswintle/sync-pinboard/readme.txt

 * obeys the API's rate limits
 * allows you to choose an author for synced pins
 * updates pins in pinboard that have been updated (I think!) but will not remove pins that have been deleted
+* provides a Gutenberg/block editor block for display a list of pins created between two specified dates

-Note that this is a one-way sync from Pinboard to your WordPress install.
+Note that this plugin does a one-way sync from Pinboard to your WordPress install.
 You can add your own bookmarks in WordPress but they will not be added to Pinboard.

 = Instructions =